mbautista-lab/GA-for-RL_DNAsequence-Project/README.md

 # RL_DNAsequence
-This repo contains related literature for our work on DNA sequencing
+This repo contains related literature for our work on DNA sequencing using Genetic algorithm

 Related papers